vikysantos/vikysantos/README.md

  ### Hi there I´m Vitália Santos  👋🧡

 - 🔭 I am looking to become a FullStack developer
-- 🌱 And currently learning React JS
+- 🌱 And currently learning React JS and Python